mike-weiner/display-event-locations-tec/README.md

 4. Deactivate & Re-Activate The Events Calendar plugin to have the changes be reflected

 ## Folder Structure
-- /tribe-events/month/ --> For events created with the standard editor for The Events Calendar Plugin
+- /tribe-events/month/ --> Override templates for events created with the standard editor for The Events Calendar Plugin
-- /tribe-events/pro/month/ --> For events created with the standard editor for The Events Calendar <strong>Pro</strong> Plugin
+- /tribe-events/pro/month/ --> Override templates for events created with the standard editor for The Events Calendar <strong>Pro</strong> Plugin
-- /tribe/events/month/ --> For events created with the block editor for The Events Calendar Plugin
+- /tribe/events/month/ --> Override templates for events created with the block editor for The Events Calendar Plugin
-- /tribe/events/pro/month/ --> For events created with the block editor for The Events Calendar <strong>Pro</strong> Plugin
+- /tribe/events/pro/month/ --> Override templates for events created with the block editor for The Events Calendar <strong>Pro</strong> Plugin

 ## Notice:
 <strong>Note:</strong> You must de-activate The Events Calendar plugin itself after disabling or enabling this plugin for the changes to be reflected on the front-end.